SolarDub/make_fake_vmap/README.md

 ## Concluding Remarks

-The operation and output of this demonstration program has been described.
+The operation and output of this demonstration program have been described.
 Forthcoming steps include:
 - producing a time-series of evolving images to be compiled into a movie,
-- using the horizontal vector velocities to advect an array of 'floating corks' to simulated the structure of the Sun's chromospheric network,
+- using the horizontal vector velocities to advect an array of 'floating corks' to simulate the structure of the Sun's chromospheric network,
 - interpolate the maps to the observable disk view of the Sun, project the three velocity maps onto the line-of-sight and sum all three to produce sets simulated Doppler images of the Sun, similar to those observed by SOHO/MDI, and produced by Hathaway and his teams of researchers over the years.

 ## References